 - 7.1 Performance management continues to be an issue, in particular the range and content of performance data that councillors receive.
-When resolved, Councillors will need to be trained to enable them to access the information and scrutinise it effectively. - 7.2 The new Overview and Scrutiny and Audit and Standards Committee s will present challenges in terms of clarity of role.
-Councillors will need to be trained on the operation of the new Overview and Scrutiny and Audit and Standards Committee s to enable them to participate more confidently. - 7.3 Staff morale has been impacted adversely as a result of the merger process.
-A strategy to improve staff morale is required.
+When resolved, Councillors will need to be trained to enable them to access the information and scrutinise it effectively. - 7.2 The new Overview & Scrutiny and Audit & Standards Committees will present challenges in terms of clarity of role.
+Councillors will need to be trained on the operation of the new Overview & Scrutiny and Audit & Standards Committees to enable them to participate more confidently.